JenDacanay/Speaker-Recognition-System/README.md

 <i> Table 3: Summary of Test Results </i>
 </p>

-#### <i> This sytem was a result of a collaborative effort throughout the whole process to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
+##### <i> This project was a result of a collaborative effort throughout the whole process to create a speech recognition system through the use of digital signal processing tools, specifically, text-dependent feature extraction using Mel-Frequency Cepstrum Coefficients (MFCC), Vector Quantization (VQ), and the Linde, Buzo, and Gray (LBG) Algorithm.
 We collaborated throughout the whole process, so neither parts were done exclusively as we relied and helped each other when either of us ran into some issues.
 The project was implemented using MATLAB, where Maeia created the preliminary complete system implementation while Jennifer worked on improvements in pre-processing, plotting, Github, and final report. </i>

 ### Future Works

-Plans for future works include implementation of the deep learning technique (DL) to test whether it will improve the robustness of the speaker recognition system against noise, creation of a graphical user interface (GUI), and system implementation in Python.
+Plans for future works include implementation of the deep learning technique (DL) to test whether it will improve the robustness of the speaker recognition system against noise, creation of a graphical user interface (GUI), system implementation in Python, and to apply these concepts toward an image classification application in Jennifer's senior design project, an autonomous inspection robot.

 ### Acknowledgements